SuGlider/Pacman/README.md

 In order to reconnect, it is necessary to reset the board.
 Use the Joystick and the 2 "fire" buttons to Play/Pause the game.

+## How to build

+The project was built using the Arduino IDE and the ESP32S3 Dev Module Board.
+It is necessary to enable PSRAM option in the menu.
+In the case of the ESP32-S3-WROOM-1, select QSPI PSRAM option.

+## Hardware

+The board is an ESP32-S3-WROOM-1 sdkdev kit with a display of 7 inches.
+It uses a 800x480 RA8875 parallel 16 bits display and GT911 TouchScreen.

 The Display used is similar to the one from this repository: https://github.com/espzav/Multiple-LCD-Demo